Mealman1551/ArchivedDataCodec/README.md

 ## GitLab

-I have 2 ADC Repos on Gitlab, one is a continously updated mirror of the Main branch (Stable only), and the other is a testing repo
+I have 2 ADC Repos on Gitlab, one is a continuously updated mirror of the Main branch (Stable only), and the other is the Canary repo, meant to be before Aurora

 Mirror/Main(Stable) GitLab repo of ADC: [ADC on GitLab](https://gitlab.com/Mealman1551/ADC)